ZupIT/beagle-c4model/en/src/beagle-c4-model.md

 * How can I escalate my application?
 * How can I assure my application's security?

-After all this, Beagle's team created a view of our architecture in a simpler way, the C4 Model.
+After all this, Beagle's team created a view of its architecture in a simpler way, the C4 Model.

 ## **What is C4Model?**